AI Automation/Technology

 Automate Candidate Pre-Screening with a Custom Voice AI

 The system's scope depends on the number of screening questions and the specific Applicant Tracking System (ATS) integration.
 A simple 5-question screen for a single role that pushes a score to Greenhouse is a standard build.
-A multi-role system with conditional logic and custom analytics requires more discovery.
+A multi-role system with conditional logic and custom analytics requires more detailed discovery and architectural planning.

 What Problem Does This Solve?